kwaldenphd/ArcGIS-Online-tutorial/README.md

 ### Legend

-If you want to style points by location, emotion, or another attribute, click on the Change Style icon.
+If you want to style points by location, category, or another attribute, click on the Change Style icon.
 Choose an element from your data, and explore the drawing style options.

 <p align="center"><img class=" size-full wp-image-69 aligncenter" src="https://github.com/kwaldenphd/ArcGIS-Online-tutorial/blob/master/screenshots/Capture_16.png?raw=true" alt="Capture_16"  /></p>